Unlike a Queen

 She stands in solitude, gazing out

-towards Her birth land and sister twins.
+toward Her birth land and sister twins.

 In Paris and Luxembourg Gardens,

-they also hold torches to the winds.
+they, too, hold their torches to the winds.

 "Liberty Enlightening The World,"